gdunlop/budget-boating/_posts/2020-06-04-Boat-storage.markdown

 # Cost comparison
 Prices are usually based on 'length overall' (LOA) so if the boat is staying on a trailer you need to pay for the combined length from the tip of the tow hitch.

-This table shows the cost for each option based on a 6 month term for my boat at various local facilities (valid June 2020)
+This table shows the cost for each option based on a 6 month term for my boat (7.4m LOA) at various local facilities (valid June 2020)

 | Option | Cost |
 | ----- | ----- |